Steve0929/tiktok-tts/README.md

 | tiktokSessionId| Your TikTok sessionid | ```null``` | String|
 | customBaseUrl| Custom TikTok API url ```optional```  | ```-``` | String|

-* ```https://api16-normal-c-useast1a.tiktokv.com/media/api/text/speech/invoke``` will be used if no customBaseUrl is specified.
+* By default ```https://api16-normal-c-useast1a.tiktokv.com/media/api/text/speech/invoke``` will be used if no customBaseUrl is specified.

 <br/>